The 10 Greatest Japanese luxury saloons

-Despite the fact they made the first generation between 1964 all the way up to 1986, only 205 units were ever sold.
+Despite the fact they made the first generation between 1964 all the way up to 1986, with not too many units being sold.
 With that said, it was only available in Japan unlike its competitors - which probably suggests its lack in sales.

 Later ones however, were.
 And even the German tuning company, AMG, got their hands on a Debonair at one point.

 This was the last car to be independently built by the Prince Motor Company before they merged with Nissan in 1966.

 Introduced in 1962, this striking-looking thing was heavily influenced from GM designs at the time; such as the Chevrolet Corvair and the front end is vividly similar to Buick's lineup from 1959.